Find reliable linoleum flooring services near you

 - Laying the lino flooring

 - Fixing the lino flooring onto the floor with adhesive

 Checking the room and floor

-Before preparing the lino, floorers can check that the floor is clean, dry and level.
+Before preparing the lino, floorers can check that the floor is clean, dry, and level.
 Ideally, the room and floor should be ready for the floorers to measure, cut, and apply the lino flooring.
-But if the floor needs cleaning and levelling, some floorers can do these tasks as well.
+But if the floor needs cleaning and leveling, some floorers can do these tasks as well.

 Measuring the needed material